21 Coat Closet Organization Ideas You’ll Wish You Knew Sooner

 If you must keep out-of-season coats and accessories in your coat closet year-round, at least move them out of the prime real estate in the front to a less accessible spot.
 And, unless your closet is especially large it’s not the best spot to store sporting equipment, toys, snow shovels, or gift wrap.
 Whenever possible move those items to bins in a different part of your home, like the garage or basement.

 The next step in your coat closet cleanout is to identify what can be passed on.
-Look for coats, boots, scarves, gloves, and hats that no longer fit, aren’t a favorite, or not used.
+Look for coats, boots (speaking of, the Blundstone boots are a must-have), scarves, gloves, and hats that no longer fit, aren’t a favorite, or not used.
 After checking the pockets, add them to a bag earmarked for donation.
 Consider leaving a to-be-donated bag standing on the floor of the closet, so whenever you come across an item you no longer need or want, put it in the bag.
 When the bag is close to full, schedule a pickup by a charitable organization or drop the bag off at a local thrift store.
 A good rule of thumb when it comes to coat closet organization: don’t keep anything that is stained, torn, or anything in disrepair.
 Discard worn-out boots and sneakers.
 Let go of single gloves or mittens, well-worn scarves, and broken umbrellas.

 How to organize your coats and jackets